FlowFuse/website/src/blog/2023/09/dashboard-chart-for-rest-api-data.md

 ---
-title: Dashboard REST API data points with Node-RED
+title: Charting REST API Data in a Dashboard
 subtitle: Within a couple of minutes you'll learn how to request data from a REST endpoint and build a chart to display data points
 description: Within a couple of minutes you'll learn how to request data from a REST endpoint and build a chart to display data points
 authors: ["zeger-jan-van-de-weg"]
-image: # TODO
+image: blog/2023/09/images/tile-restapi-dashboard.png
-date: 2023-09-19
+date: 2023-09-20
 tags:
     - posts
     - how-to